julianazhu/sparkify-redshift-etl/README.md

 $ pip3 install -r requirements.txt
 ```

+2. You will need an AWS user with rights to create IAM roles and Redshift
-2. Export your AWS Account credentials as environment variables in your terminal
+ clusters.
+Export your AWS Account credentials as environment variables in
-window:
+ your terminal window:

 ```
 $ export AWS_ACCESS_KEY_ID=<YOUR_AWS_ACCESS_KEY_ID>
 $ export AWS_SECRET_ACCESS_KEY=<YOUR_AWS_ACCESS_KEY_ID>